linuxciscoarnaud/Pawn-jumps/README.md

 after which the pawn will be out of the array.
 The function should return -1 if the pawn will never jump out of the array.

-For example, for the array A given above, the function should 4, as explained above.
+For example, for the array A given above, the function should return 4, as explained above.
 Given array A such that:

 A[0] = 1